dav-jordan/Mate-Invaders/README.md

 -Implemented Player Constructor and Accessors
 -Added basic game methods in game namespace.
 Still need implementation -TODO-figure out how to continue program while waiting for input-threading

+12/14/17
+-Began working in IDE instead of terminal and text editor (why haven't I been doing this all along) -Added parameters to printGame and playerLoop to make life slightly easier -Implemented playerLoop and printGame functions (more testing needed) -removed TODO list in Player because everything in the list is done